realpython/materials/rich_showcase/README.md

 ```console
 (venv) $ python -m pip install rich
 ```
-The article includes sytatic sample data for the scrolling cryptocurrency table - this is also included in this repository as `rich_showcase_data.py`.
+The tutorial includes static sample data for the scrolling cryptocurrency table.
+This is also included in this repository as `rich_showcase_data.py`.
-If you want to download your own data in real time, you will need the `requests` package:
+If you want to download your own data in real time, then you'll need the `requests` package:

 ```console
 (venv) $ python -m pip install requests
 ```

 The code to perform the download is in `get_rich_showcase_data.py`.
-This demo code demonstrates a single request, which it then dumps to the screen; for a real-time application you would need to execute this request and process the data in a loop.
+This demo code demonstrates a single request, which it then dumps to the screen.
+For a real-time application, you'd need to execute this request and process the data in a loop.
 The [CoinLore website](https://www.coinlore.com/cryptocurrency-data-api) doesn't impose rate limits, but they suggest making one request per second.

-There is a Jupyter notebook containing all the sample code from the article.
+There's a Jupyter notebook containing all the sample code from the tutorial.

 ## Author